PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 "I try not to.", he replied.
 He pushed his tin plate forward on the table and leaned back; cocking the chair on two legs, so he could lean against the wall, instead of the chair's back.

 He looked at Tom.
 "You asked me where I was going?", looking relaxed against the wall.
-"I'm a travelling tailor, I just travel.", but then he stopped talking and thought, eventually adding: "And I do tailoring.", with a resilient, gentle fist.
+"I'm a travelling tailor, I just travel.", but then he stopped and thought, then added: "And I do tailoring."; using a hand gesture to make a point of this.

-Tom was queuing up questions.
-Travelling southwards sounded good, tailoring was anybody's guess.

 "What's tailoring?"; she felt she could ask him.

-"I thought you would never ask."; mirthfully.
-"I've settled up with the inn keeper.
-Let's go and show you tailoring.", and then he got up, shouted a few words of farewell behind him, to people they could not see (getting a shouted farewell back), and walked out the inn's door, beckoning Tom with his head.
+He leaned forward, replying mirthfully: "I thought you would never ask.
+Let's go and show you tailoring.", and then he got up and walked out the inn's door, beckoning Tom with his head.
 "Come on.".
 He hurried out with a jaunty stride.
 He was enjoying this.

 Outside, Tom stood ridiculously.
 Her arms out straight and her legs apart.
 The Tailor worked under her arm, with pins in his mouth.
 "And I'll do something with your hair." he tried to say.